 Resource Action Fund Grant Application

 The executive committee (past-president, president, president-elect, and secretary-treasurer; EXCOM) of the Montana Chapter of the American Fisheries Society (MCAFS) will review this grant request on behalf of the Chapter.
 The EXCOM will provide a decision within 60 days of receipt of any grant application not exceeding $2,000; however, requests greater than $2,000 require a membership vote and will be presented to the membership at the Chapter’s annual meeting, traditionally held in mid-February each year.
-These types of requests (> $2,000) need to be submitted by January 1st for funding in 2018.
+All applications, regardless of the amount requested will need to be submitted to the Chapter President by January 15th.

 For more details please see the MCAFS web page at https://units.fisheries.org/montana/raf-application-guidelines/, or contact an EXCOM member.
 Please fill out each section of the RAF grant application completely, providing adequate background for your project, a description of the benefits to Montana fisheries, and what the requested funds would be used for.

 Applicant Information